Mehni/ModSorter/README.md

 - Can deactivate mods.
 - Can activate mods.
 - Can search through that 300+ long modlist to find that one special mod you need to activate.
-- Crashes when you do really dumb stuff.
-I tried to make it idiot-proof, but the local idiot ran off so I tested my own stuff.
+- Crashes when you do really dumb stuff. ~~I tried to make it idiot-proof, but the local idiot ran off so I tested my own stuff.~~ Update: Local idiot located fun bugs and edge cases, upgraded to local hero.

 ## Here's a gif of it in action